eove/orca/docs/signing_and_verifying.md

  rm "$INPUT_TO_SIGN.sig.asc" &&\
  command ls "$INPUT_TO_SIGN".signed >&2
 ```
-> [!Note]
-> In the shell snippet above, we catch the hardware token public key ID from the signing key ID in the token, and store this inside variable `GPG_HW_TOKEN_KEY_ID`.
-> You might also do it manually (for example using `gpg --card-status` or `gpg --list-keys --fingerprint`) if this sed oneliner doesn't do the job properly.

 ## Verifying
 The authenticity of the content of the document, must be verify via cryptographic signatures before executing it.